 1.4.
 “Cato Account Plan” shall mean your account subscription plan as designated by Cato, and hereby incorporated and made an integral part of this Agreement.

 1.5.
-“Services” shall mean (i) the Cato proprietary software as a service (Saas), based on Cato’s software, listed in Cato Account Plan, (ii) any Service that is delivered to you by Cato or its distributors or is provided with the Hardware; (iii) all revisions, corrections, modifications, enhancements, improvements and/or updates and upgrades to the foregoing, and (iv) all related documentation included in the package and/or placed on Cato’s World Wide Web site.
+“Services” shall mean (i) the Cato proprietary software as a service (Saas), known as the Cato Cloud, listed in Cato Account Plan, (ii) any Service that is delivered to you by Cato or its distributors or is provided with the Hardware; (iii) all revisions, corrections, modifications, enhancements, improvements and/or updates and upgrades to the foregoing, and (iv) all related documentation included in the package and/or placed on Cato’s World Wide Web site.

 1.6.
 “Solutions” shall mean the Service and Hardware.